-USAFacts is a not-for-profit, nonpartisan civic initiative with the single most comprehensive and understandable source of government data.
-Learn more about USAFacts and how we operate here.
+USAFacts is a not-for-profit, nonpartisan civic initiative making government data easy for all Americans to access and understand.
+Learn more about USAFacts and our principles here.

-USAFacts is privately funded by Steve and Connie Ballmer.
-We do not accept contributions from external donors in any form (no donations, grants, etc.).
-We’re completely nonpartisan and don’t answer to a board.
-We do not receive tax exemption under revenue tax laws and we are not a 501(c)(3) organization.
-USAFacts is a separate legal entity from the Ballmer Group philanthropy.
+USAFacts is privately funded by Steve Ballmer and does not accept any contributions from external donors whatsoever.
+We’re nonpartisan and don’t answer to a board.
+We do not receive a tax exemption under revenue tax laws and we’re not a 501(c)(3) organization.
+We do not accept advertising dollars of any kind.

-We do not make grants and we do not advocate for any views of Steve or Connie Ballmer except for one: that facts matter and public data should be available and understandable.
+USAFacts does not make grants and doesn’t advocate for any views of Steve or Connie Ballmer except for one: that facts matter and public data should be widely available and understandable.

 We do not provide data for countries other than the United States.

-We allow the option to adjust financial data for inflation on our website, and generally adjust for the effects of inflation in our reports, with a few exceptions.
+USAFacts gives readers the option to adjust financial data for inflation on our site.
+We generally adjust for the effects of inflation in our reports, with a few exceptions.

-USAFacts is currently in beta and we are working to build a public API (Application Programming Interface) to allow other websites to interact with our data.
-A release date for this product has not been set.
+USAFacts is working to build a public API (Application Programming Interface) to allow other websites to interact with data but has not set a release date.